Concept Paper: Positive Prevention Project in Mozambique

 Pilot PP Sites and Interventions

-Following the discussions described above, in November 2005, the MOH/TC/CDC team chose two PP pilot intervention sites: the Namaacha Health Center and the Esperanca VCT Center in Matola, both located in Maputo Province.
+Following the discussions described above, in November 2005, the MOH/UCSF/CDC team chose two PP pilot intervention sites: the Namaacha Health Center and the Esperanca VCT Center in Matola, both located in Maputo Province.
 A brief overview of the prevention needs and context of each site is outlined below, followed by a description of the PP pilot intervention.

 Namaacha Health Center is an MOH facility supported by an international NGO (Medicos de Mondo Portugal) and provides the following HIV/AIDS and related services: voluntary counseling and testing (one fixed VCT center and four satellites services; i.e., staff from the VCT center providing VCT services at four peripheral sites on a regular basis); prevention of mother-to-child transmission (PMTCT) services; diagnosis and treatment of tuberculosis (TB), sexually transmitted infections (STIs) and opportunistic infections (OIs); and a home-based care program covering villages near the facility.
 The health center was in the process of rolling out ARV treatment services at the time this PP pilot intervention was initiated.